scottgoering/HeaterMeter-wiki/Console-hang.md

 Please press Enter to activate this console
 ```

 To activate the console, press Enter.
 You'll need to use a USB HID keyboard, as that is the only keyboard driver included in the installation.
 Many Logitech wireless keyboards are not HID compliant.
+Apple keyboards are hit or miss.

 #### What about the unchecked filesystem warning?